A Beginners Guide to Capex vs Opex

 Accounting for Capex and Opex

-A major difference between these two types of expenses is the way they are accounted for in an income statement.
+A major difference between these two types of expenses is the way they are accounted for on your income statement.

 However, operating expenditure can be fully deducted.
 This means that Opex can be subtracted from the revenue when calculating the profit/loss of the organisation.
 Most companies are taxed on the profit they make, so any expenses you deduct influences your tax bill.